HackerHours/hackerhours.org/diy-guide.md

 ### Cost

 One of the beauties of Hacker Hours is that the cost (can be) next to nothing.
-[Twilio](http://www.twilio.com/) sponsors Hacker Hours in paying for the domain and the Meetup fee, but that's really it.
+Some years we get sponsors to cover the domain registration and the Meetup fee, but that's really it.
 Providing food, drinks or snacks is an option, but not necessary.
+See [our open finance tracker](https://docs.google.com/spreadsheets/d/1yhz84pGZF_NQ8SNoaJVlzt2iACgPXyTt4dN2GbJeDpI/edit#gid=0) to see specifics.

 ## Scaling